LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 The HTML in the editor below is mostly complete.
 You just need to rearrange the elements to organize the page.

-Lines 38-48 contain the elements you need to move, but they are NOT in the correct order.
+Lines 38-49 contain the elements you need to move, but they are NOT in the correct order.
 Cut and paste each element from the bottom of the editor into the spaces above.
 Use the hints given by the tag names to decide where to put everything!

-*Hints*:
+*Consider*:

 #.
 Which two elements make the most sense to put inside the ``header`` element?
 #.
 There is only one image.
 Where should it go, and what text describes it?